trappaly/StressLess/frontend/public/help.md

 ## How Do I Change the Day of an Event or Deadline?
+*Note: Non-functional feature.
+Changes are not saved to backend.*

 1. You can be in either weekly or monthly mode
 2. Change the day by dragging the event to the new desired day

 ## How Do I Change The Time of an Event?
+*Note: Non-functional feature.
+Changes are not saved to backend.*

 1. Make sure you are in weekly mode
 2. If you aren’t in weekly mode, switch to weekly mode by clicking on the week button in the upper right hand corner above the calendar